Coronavirus: Northern Ireland reports record 2,143 new cases

 Approval of AstraZeneca vaccine paves way for ‘acceleration’ of inoculation programme

-Northern Ireland reported a record 2,143 new Covid-19 cases on Wednesday after a second vaccine was approved for use in the country.
-The North’s Department of Health said there had been six more coronavirus-related deaths reported in the last 24 hours.
+The department in its daily bulletin on Wednesday afternoon also recorded six more coronavirus deaths taking the death total to 1,311.

+Hospital bed occupancy in the North stands at 96 per cent.
+There are 492 patients receiving Covid treatment with 35 in intensive care and 24 of them on ventilators.

-The record figure comes after Minister of Health Robin Swann said approval of the Oxford/AstraZeneca Covid-19 vaccine in the UK paved the way for a “significant acceleration” of the country’s vaccination programme.
+Meanwhile, the North’s health Minister Robin Swann said on Wednesday that approval of the Oxford/AstraZeneca Covid-19 vaccine in the UK paved the way for a “significant acceleration” of Northern Ireland’s vaccination programme.

 Mr Swann said that 50,000 Oxford/AstraZeneca vaccines are currently available to Northern Ireland, with delivery arranged in advance of Wednesday’s announcement about its approval.
 Further supplies are expected early in the new year.